 On 24 February 2021, a German court in Koblenz sentenced Eyad Al-Gharib, a Syrian national, to four and a half years in prison for aiding crimes of torture and aggravated deprivation of liberty in Syria.
 The case was prosecuted in Germany under universal jurisdiction.
 In convicting Al-Gharib, the Koblenz court relied on definitions of crimes against humanity that reflect those found in the ICC Statute.
 However, the court relied on a domestic mode of liability to connect Al-Gharib to these crimes.
 In this blog, we consider whether the use of domestic modes of liability in universal jurisdiction cases is consistent with the principle of legality.

-In response to the Russian Federation’s unprovoked invasion of Ukraine, the Council of the European Union (EU Council) issued an unprecedented Decision (2022/338/CFSP) on Feb.
-28, 2022 to finance and supply 450 million euros of lethal military assistance to the Ukrainian Armed Forces, an amount that was doubled in Decision (2022/471/CFSP) on Mar.
-23, 2022.
-But in this rush to war, the EU’s stringent framework for arms control has received little scrutiny.
-In particular, the EU Council has not publicly articulated how it is accounting for long-term conflict risks in Ukraine, such as the diversion of weapons to Russia and to undesirable non-state armed groups; the post-conflict proliferation of small arms and light weapons and concomitant increases in transnational crime and regional instability; and even the potential for allegations of war crimes on the Ukrainian side against Russian prisoners-of-war, such as those that surfaced on Mar.
-29, 2022.
-Articulating these risks in EU decision-making on Ukraine is essential to avoid sidelining the arms control framework in Europe, and to preserve global norms on arms control.
+In response to the Russian Federation’s unprovoked invasion of Ukraine, the Council of the European Union issued an unprecedented Decision to finance and supply 450 million euros of lethal military assistance to the Ukrainian Armed Forces, an amount that was later doubled.
+In this rush to war, the EU’s stringent framework for arms control has received little scrutiny.
+Specifically, the EU Council hasn't disclosed its strategy for considering long-term conflict risks in Ukraine.
+However, such a strategy is crucial to prevent sidelining Europe's arms control framework and safeguarding global norms concerning arms control.

 Despite increasing calls by shareholders to exit Russia after its brutal and unprovoked attack against Ukraine, the French energy company TotalEnergies has opted not to entirely abandon its dealing there.
 Reacting to TotalEnergies’s decision, NGOs Greenpeace France and Amis de la Terre have alleged that the company’s continued involvement “contributes, at least financially, to Russian aggression in Ukraine”, noted that the company and its managers might face criminal liability for facilitating war crimes and crimes against humanity, and highlighted the company's legal obligation not to contribute to human rights violations.
 In response, TotalEnergies claimed is acting in a responsible manner and that it will take new steps in light of the worsening conflict.
 However, it appears that TotalEnergies will continue to do business in Russia, at least for now.
 This blogpost contemplates whether TotalEnergies’s continued business dealings in Russia contribute to Russia’s ability to wage an illegal war, and if so, whether there are any legal consequences.